What is 3-D Secure Authentication, and Why Do I Need It?

 Integration of 3-D Secure and Other Strong Customer Authentication Protocols

 Because 3DS is often used to satisfy this compliance obligation, it’s essential for providers to support 3DS and other SCA techniques.
-TokenEx’s Cloud Security Platform can integrate with any SCA method as well as any third party or endpoint for maximum flexibility and compliance.
-Learn more about our payment solutions and flexible integrations by requesting a demo or contacting us at email@example.com.
+The TokenEx Cloud Security Platform offers a 3-D Secure solution and can integrate with virtually any third-party or API endpoint for maximum flexibility and compliance.
+Learn more about our payment solutions and flexible integrations by contacting us.